-Your debt to income ratio is a tool lenders use to calculate how much money can be used for your monthly home loan payment after all your other monthly debt obligations are fulfilled.
+The ratio of debt to income is a tool lenders use to determine how much money is available for a monthly home loan payment after you have met your various other monthly debt payments.

-In general, conventional loans require a qualifying ratio of 28/36.
+Most underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, auto payments, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, vehicle loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Mortgage Loan Qualification Calculator.
+If you want to run your own numbers, feel free to use our very useful Loan Qualification Calculator.

-Remember these are just guidelines.
-We'd be happy to go over pre-qualification to help you figure out how much you can afford.
+Don't forget these ratios are just guidelines.
+We will be thrilled to go over pre-qualification to help you figure out how much you can afford.

 Alerus Mortgage can answer questions about these ratios and many others.
 Call us at 952 417 8481.